History of The Merced County Fair

 Since then, the Merced County Fairgrounds has served many purposes – it has housed a county library branch, a fire station, a school for the mentally-handicapped, a preschool program and was the "birthplace" of Merced College and temporarily housed the Leontine Gracey Elementary School while construction was being completed on the new school.
 It was at one time home to the J. Emmett McNamara Memorial Museum before the collection was moved to the Old Courthouse Building in 1977; the building on the Fairgrounds now serves as the Director’s Lounge during the Fair, and then rented throughout the year.
 It has seen thousands of wedding receptions, parties, banquets, dinners, dances, quinceañeras, proms and many other important events in the community.

 Since its inception, the Merced County Fair has always been the big annual event bringing the community together each year.
-From a simple 2-day event to now featuring 5-days of great free entertainment, an incredible livestock exhibit as well as a variety of other competitive exhibits, carnival rides, delicious Fair food and countless memories for the more than 70,000 Fairgoers that attend – the Merced County Fair is still THE BIGGEST SHOW IN TOWN!
+From a simple 2-day event to now featuring 5-days of great free entertainment, an incredible livestock exhibit as well as a variety of other competitive exhibits, carnival rides, delicious Fair food and countless memories for the more than 70,000 Fairgoers that attend – the Merced County Fair continues to bring local, fun and fresh ideas for

 Merced County Fair Historical Timeline